spartrekus/The-Matrix-Hacker-VIM-Theme/README.md

 # The-Matrix-Hacker-VIM-Theme
-The Matrix Hacker VIM Theme, Original Theme
+The Matrix Hacker VIM Theme, The Original Theme